2022 UEFA Champions League final: Issues entering stadium and match delay

 Crowd control descended into chaos at the entrances to the Stade de France prior to the beginning of the match.
 By 21:00 local time, the originally scheduled kick-off time, thousands of seats remained empty in the Liverpool end.
 Ostensibly for security reasons, the kick-off was initially delayed by 15 minutes to 21:15.
 This was further delayed by 15 minutes to 21:30, before being pushed back another six minutes to 21:36.
 The match eventually started at 21:37.

-Fance's Interior Minister at the time, Gérald Darmanin, later admitted that security arrangements for the final were wrong, and that his first public remarks – blaming Livepool fans – were a mistake.
+France's Interior Minister at the time, Gérald Darmanin, later admitted that security arrangements for the final were wrong, and that his first public remarks – blaming Liverpool fans – were a mistake.
 "It was a failure because I had not foreseen.
 That was a mistake on my part.
 I was led astray by my preconceptions," he said, admitting that "The scapegoat was easy to find, and I apologise now to Liverpool supporters.
 They were quite right to be hurt.
 It was a mistake and a failure."